Allegheny-Computer-Science-101-F2018/cs101-F2018-lab2-starter/README.md

 ## Commands

-To get started in using the GatorGrader tool, you can change into the directory for this assignment and type the command `gradle grade` in your terminal.
+To get started with using the GatorGrader tool, you can change into the directory for this assignment and type the command `gradle grade` in your terminal.
 Running this command will produce a lot of output that you should carefully inspect.
 If the output indicates that GatorGrader judges that there are no mistakes in the assignment, then this means that your source code and writing are passing all of the automated baseline checks.
 However, if the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them.

 Running this command will produce a lot of output that you should carefully inspect.
 If the last line of the output indicates that GatorGrader judges that